 Hua Hin, Thailand

-This resort town is popular with Thais as well as expats and foreign tourists.
 Kiteboarding is popular in Hua Hin, with several schools providing lessons and equipment rental.
-The kitesurfing season is best from January to May, with winds at 14-20 knots and shallow, slightly choppy water.
+The season peaks from January to May, with winds at 14-20 knots and shallow, slightly choppy water.
 Thailand’s International Kite Festival takes place in Hua Hin from March to May.
 And the kitesurfing opportunities are not just limited to Hua Hin.
-Chumpon a little further south and Koh Samui are also popular with kitesurfers.
+A little further south, you’ll find Koh Saumui is also popular with kitesurfers.

 Find accommodation in Hua Hin on Agoda.com